-Al Ula (Madakhil Desert & Hegra "Madain Saleh")
+Monday, October 14 Al Ula (Madakhil Desert & Hegra "Madain Saleh")

-After breakfast, a 4WD morning adventure awaits us through the desert canyons and magnificently weathered terracotta-hued mountains of the north Madakhil region.
-The incredible scenery will present panoramic vistas at almost every turn and includes the great span of the Madakhil Rock Arch (also known as the 'Rainbow Arch').
-Upon returning to Al Ula, the yellows and browns of the desert are contrasted with the almost Elysian fieldslike greens and shade provided by the tens of thousands of date palms that form the life-giving oasis.
+After breakfast, a 4WD adventure through the desert canyons and magnificently weathered terracotta hued mountains of the north Madakhil region awaits this morning.
+The wonderful scenery will present panoramic vistas at almost every turn and includes the great span of the Madakhil Rock Arch (also known as 'Rainbow Arch').
+On returning to Al Ula, the yellows and browns of the desert are contrasted with the almost elysian fields-like greens and shade provided by the tens of thousands of date palms that form the life-giving oasis.
 A healthy lunch will be provided at Pink Camel, a casual restaurant tucked away among date palms and citrus trees.

-In the afternoon, head to visit the remarkable rock-hewn tombs of ancient Hegra (formerly known as Madain Saleh).
-Once 'lost' to the world until Charles Montagu Doughty's 'rediscovery' in 1876, Hegra's tombs are Saudi Arabia's premier cultural tourist attraction today.
-The guide will drop us at the Hegra Welcome Center, where we will join the shared 2-hour-long coach tour around the site.
+The remarkable rock-hewn tombs of ancient Hegra (formerly known as Madain Saleh) will be visited this afternoon.
+Once 'lost' to the world until Charles Montagu Doughty's 'rediscovery' in 1876, Hegra's tombs are now Saudi Arabia's premier cultural tourist attraction.
+Your guide will drop you at the Hegra Welcome Center where you will join the shared 2-hour long coach tour around the site.
 Built by the Nabataean Arabs as their southernmost city, Hegra is set in a spectacular desert landscape studded with sandstone monoliths a short drive from modern Al Ula.
-The town was constructed around the 1st century AD to protect the Nabateaean's lucrative longdistance camel caravans, bringing precious trade goods from south Arabia to their capital of Petra (in Jordan).
-This magical UNESCO World Heritage site has 111 monumental tombs (94 of which are decorated) carved into its perpendicular cliffs.
+The city was constructed around the 1st century AD to protect the Nabataean's lucrative long distance camel caravans bringing precious trade goods from south Arabia to their capital of Petra (in Jordan).
+This magical UNESCO World Heritage site has a total of 111 monumental tombs (94 of which are decorated) carved into its perpendicular cliffs.

-The Hegra tour starts at the Railway Station on the Ottoman-built Hijaz Railway, where we will see a Germanbuilt steam locomotive and numerous buildings that date to the early 20th century.
-Like Doughty, our first sight of ancient Hegra's tombs will be a breathtaking panoramic view of the rock outcrop called Qasr Al-Bint, where two of the site's finest tombs are located.
-Reach Jebel Ithlib, where the cave-like Diwan (a cult center) is situated next to a narrow gorge (Siq) leading to a magnificent amphitheater of rock.
-Continue the journey of discovery at Jabal Al Ahmar, home to 18 tombs, some of which have been recently excavated.
+The Hegra tour starts at the Railway Station on the Ottoman built Hijaz Railway where you will see a German-built steam locomotive and numerous buildings that date to the early 20th century.
+Like Doughty, your first sight of ancient Hegra's tombs will be a breath-taking panoramic view of the rock outcrop called Qasr Al-Bint where two of the site's finest tombs are located.
+Further on, you will reach Jebel Ithlib where the cavelike Diwan (a cult center) is situated next to a narrow gorge (Siq) leading to a magnificent amphitheater of rock.
+Continue your journey of discovery at Jabal Al Ahmar, home to 18 tombs, some of which have been recently excavated.
 The name refers to the unique red color of the rock.
-The tour's last stop is the monolithic Tomb of Lihyan Son of Kuza, Hegra's largest tomb, measuring about 72 feet tall.
-Left unfinished, with rough, unsmoothed chisel marks skirting its lower third, it is at times referred to as Oasr al-Farid by the locals, meaning the "Lonely Castle" in English, because of its distant position from the other tombs.
+The last stop of the tour is the monolithic Tomb of Lihvan Son of Kuza, Hegra's largest tomb, measuring about 72 feet tall.
+Left unfinished, with rough, unsmoothed chisel marks skirting its lower third, it is at times referred to as Qasr al-Farid by the locals, meaning the "Lonely Castle" in English, because of its distant position in relation to the other tombs.
 Return to the Hotel for dinner and overnight.
+(B,L,D)

-Note: The Royal Commission manages the heritage sites in Al Ula for Al Ula (RCU).
+Note: Al Ula sightseeing: the Royal Commission manages the heritage sites in Al Ula for Al Ula (RCU).

 Visits to the RCU sites have fixed timings.
 Independent visits with a private guide are not permitted.
 The RCU 'rawis' have room for improvement.
-The tour is offered on a hop-on, hop-off basis, with regular shuttles traveling between the drop-off points.
-A local 'rawi' will meet the shuttle at each stop and lead the visitors on a short, guided tour.
+The tour is offered on a hop-on, hop-off basis with regular shuttles travelling between the drop-off points.
+At each stop, a local 'rawi' will meet the shuttle and led the visitors on a short, guided tour.